EGaraldi/HPC_IPMU/README.md

 $ ssh [username]@192.168.156.50 # for gpu cluster
 ```

-## Check the usage
+## Check the machine usage

 Once you ssh onto the cluster, you'll want to see what everyone else is doing.

-The job manager on some machine (including idark) is PBS.
+The job manager on some machine (including idark) is [PBS](https://albertsk.org/wp-content/uploads/2011/12/pbs.pdf).
 To see what jobs are running, run

 ```bash
 [username@idark ~]$ qstat
 ```

-On other machines, the job manager is slurm.
+On other machines, the job manager is [slurm](https://slurm.schedmd.com/documentation.html).
 The equivalent command is

 ```bash
 [username@gpgpu ~]$ squeue